 Alfa Romeo Giulia review - Practicality, comfort and boot space

-The Giulia has good interior space and a competitively sized boot, along with lots of practical kit as standard
+The Giulia offers good interior space and a competitively sized boot, along with lots of practical kit as standard

 It’s clear that Alfa's designers benchmarked the 3 Series when developing the Giulia, as it shares the same 480-litre boot capacity.
 However, the opening is smaller and there’s a high load lip to overcome in the Alfa.
 Hidden storage space in the cabin is good, with a decent-sized cubby between the front seats and a large glovebox.
-However, the Giulia has to give best to the 320d when it comes to storage elsewhere: the door bins are smaller and there’s nowhere to store a smartphone on the centre console.
+However, the Giulia has to give best to the 3 Series when it comes to storage elsewhere, as the Alfa's door bins are smaller and there’s nowhere to store a smartphone on the centre console.

 In this review

-- 1Alfa Romeo Giulia reviewThe Alfa Romeo Giulia is a characterful package that offers rear-drive thrills and plenty of Italian charm
+- 1Alfa Romeo Giulia reviewThe Alfa Romeo Giulia is seductively stylish, offering rear-drive thrills and plenty of Italian charm

-- 5Practicality, comfort and boot space - currently readingThe Giulia has good interior space and a competitively sized boot, along with lots of practical kit as standard
+- 5Practicality, comfort and boot space - currently readingThe Giulia offers good interior space and a competitively sized boot, along with lots of practical kit as standard